-Log into the app, and:
+Log into the mobile app and:

-Log into online banking, and:
+Log in to online banking, and:

 Your eligible deposits held by a UK establishment of The Co-operative Bank p.l.c. are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
 This limit is applied to the total of any deposits you have with The Co-operative Bank and smile.
 Any total deposits you hold above the limit between these brands are unlikely to be covered.